abdullahabduljabbarab/clearance-federation/README.md

 ![Fast DDS participant discovered by RTI Administration Console](docs/img/rti_console_fastdds_discovery.png)

-*The Fast DDS side of CLEARANCE (five DataWriters, five DataReaders for the in-process demo subscriber) discovered by RTI Administration Console.
-Product Version reads 0.0 and there is no RTI Vendor line because this participant is not RTI Connext, it's eProsima Fast DDS speaking standard OMG DDS-RTPS 2.5 on the wire.
-The fact that RTI's tool discovers it and walks its topology is proof the schema is vendor-neutral OMG DDS, not accidentally Fast-DDS-specific.*
+*The Fast DDS side of CLEARANCE (six DataWriters, one per topic, and six DataReaders for the in-process demo subscriber) discovered by RTI Administration Console.
+Product Version reads 0.0 and there is no RTI Vendor line because this participant is not RTI Connext, it's eProsima Fast DDS speaking standard OMG DDS-RTPS on the wire.
+The fact that RTI's tool discovers it and walks its topology is evidence the schema is vendor-neutral OMG DDS, not accidentally Fast-DDS-specific.*

 ![AirspaceTelemetry.idl schema](docs/img/dds_idl.png)